landmanbester/Copernicus/README.md

 $ pip install ipython[notebook]

-You should be able to run the scripts interactively from your browser but beware some of the scripts are computationally intensive.
-These have been indicated
+You should be able to run the scripts interactively from your browser by selecting on one of the code blocks and clicking on the run icon.
+Make sure to run each block of code starting with the first.